elenalape/tiktok-react/README.md

 2. A browser with developer tools (that would allow you to _Inspect Element_), such as Firefox or Chrome.
 3. [Node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed (optional, but most definitely not required: [yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable)).
 4. [React and React-DOM](https://www.codecademy.com/articles/react-setup-i) libraries installed.
-5. A [Transloadit](https://transloadit.com) account with a verified email address — you will have to get your API key from there.
+5. A [Transloadit](https://transloadit.com) account with a verified email address — you will be able to create an application and get your API key from there.

 If you have done all of the above, you should be able to download this repository, open the command line/command prompt, navigate to the project directory, then